Pobe16/watch-next/README.md

 Have fun making playlist!

+Icons by Alexander Moore

+Changes in version 1.2:
+- Thumbnail icon now changes to blue to confirm adding video to playlist
+- A lot of code fixes
+- Finally without jQuery

 Changes in version 1.1:
 - Watch Next icon is now displayed on every thumbnail on YouTube,
 - Fixed time display in playlist view for videos over 10 minutes long,